britram/taps-transports/draft-ietf-taps-transports.md

 ## Stream Control Transmission Protocol (SCTP)

 SCTP is a message-oriented standards track transport protocol.
 The base protocol is specified in {{RFC4960}}.
 It supports multi-homing to handle path failures.
-It also optionally supports path failover to provide resilliance to path failures.
-An SCTP association has multiple unidirectional streams in each direction and provides in-sequence delivery of user messages only within each stream.
+It also supports path failover to provide resiliance to path failures.
+An SCTP association has multiple unidirectional streams in each direction and provides in-sequence delivery of user messages within each stream.
 This allows it to minimize head of line blocking.
+SCTP supports multiple stream scheduling schemes controlling stream multiplexing, including priority and fair weighting schemes.

-SCTP is extensible and the currently defined extensions include mechanisms for dynamic re-configurations of streams {{RFC6525}} and IP-addresses {{RFC5061}}.
+SCTP is extensible
+and the currently defined extensions include mechanisms for dynamic re- configurations of streams {{RFC6525}} and IP-addresses {{RFC5061}}.
 Furthermore, the extension specified in {{RFC3758}} introduces the concept of partial reliability for user messages.